EMPTYVOID-DEV/GStore/README.md

 # GStore

-GStore is a self-hosted storage solution for institutions, companies, and developers.
-It provides a centralized management interface and API for file storage, featuring advanced capabilities like file transformations and granular access control.
+GStore is a self-hosted storage solution designed for organizations and developers.
+It offers a centralized management interface and an API for seamless file storage, coupled with advanced features like file transformations and granular access control.

 ## Features